TurcoRiccardo/ARC_AGI/README.md

 We can apply different types of actions to columns:
 - **moveColumn:** moves the selected column of one in one direction
-- **changeColorColumn:** slightly changes the color of the colored pixel in the selected column
+- **changeColorColumn:** slightly changes the color of the colored pixels in the selected column
+- **changeColorColumnPixel:** slightly changes the color of the secected pixel in the selected column
 - **modifyColumnAdd:** add a new colored pixel in the selected column
 - **modifyColumnDel:** delete a colored pixel in the selected column
 - **modifyColumnMove:** modify the selected column by swapping two pixel